 Whilst I enjoyed the challenge of the corporate realm, the lure of full-time clinical practice called once more and I followed an opportunity to Hong Kong to collaborate with a wonderful array of allied health professionals and doctors.
 Here, I was fortunate to work with my most diverse range of clients to date, stepping up my awareness of what each person brings to their wellbeing path and how adaptable I need to be to offer appropriate support and guidance.

-After two life-changing years in SE Asia, a change in circumstance had me moving once more, this time back to New Zealand’s north island to follow post-graduate studies in public health promotion—having been inspired to understand the ‘bigger picture’ so I might seek how traditional medicine systems and naturopathic health promotion can play a larger role in this sector.
+After two life-changing years in SE Asia, a change in circumstance had me moving once more, this time back to Aotearoa New Zealand’s north island to follow post-graduate studies in population health and health promotion—having been inspired to understand the ‘bigger picture’ so I might seek how traditional medicine systems and naturopathic health promotion can play a larger role.

 What informs me is the sum of my experiences